-Those students who have received a previous undergraduate degree and are seeking application for another undergraduate program of study are considered UWD applicants.
-Students interested in applying are encouraged to apply one month before the semester of desired enrollment.
-In order to apply, students must submit a completed application for admission, a \$40 nonrefundable application fee and official transcripts from all regionally accredited colleges or universities the applicant attended.
+Those students who have received a previous balcalaureate and are seeking application for another undergraduate program of study are considered UWD applicants.
+Students interested in applying are encouraged to apply at least one month before the semester of desired enrollment.
+In order to apply, students must submit a completed application for admission, a non-refundable \$40 application fee and official transcripts from all regionally accredited colleges or universities the applicant attended.
+Undergraduates with degrees do not automatically receive transfer credit evaluations.